InfraVeritas Energy InfraVeritas Energy

 Hardware attestation

-The measurement is signed inside a secure element (ATECC608B).
+Each reading is signed inside a secure element (ATECC608B).
 Time is anchored via GPS.
 The key never leaves the chip.

 03 · PROVE